 BLOG

-Starting any new business requires financial planning and a marketing strategy.
-If you're launching a food or drink business, you've also got to get on top of safety, labelling and certification and develop an appealing product.
+Starting any new enterprise requires financial planning and a marketing strategy.
+If you're launching a start-up food and drink business, however, you've also got to get on top of safety, labelling and certification and develop an appealing product.

-Most accountants will be willing to advise you on what you need to do through an exploratory call at this stage so call around.
+At this stage, most accountants will be willing to have an exploratory call to advise you on what you need to do, so call around.
 You can search for experts on Enterprise Nation.

 How are you going to fund your business?

-Many food start-ups begin as a side hustle and establish themselves as a cottage industry first.
-If you go for this approach it may be slower, but it allows you to juggle the business with a part-time job to help pay the bills while you're testing the concept.
+Many food start-ups begin as side hustle ideas and establish themselves as cottage industries first.
+If you go for this approach, it may be slower, but it allows you to juggle the business with a part-time job to help pay the bills while you're testing the concept.

 Will you need to attract investors to help you scale up?
 If so, work on getting your brand established now so you have a strong pitch.